 About us

-Yo Soy Collective provides a platform for creatives from Latin America to break creative boundaries.
-Since 2018, Yo Soy has been centring Latin American creative voices and curating projects for artists to create, connect and celebrate culture.
+Yo Soy Collective is a non-profit arts organisation that provides a platform for creatives from Latin America to break creative boundaries.
+Since 2018, Yo Soy Collective has been centring Latin American creative voices and curating projects for artists to create, connect and celebrate culture.

 Committed to values of courage, nourishment and experimentation, Yo Soy creates a space where ancestral magic intersects with contemporary cultural practice.